mmcintyre1/its-my-notes/2021/June/designing_data_intensive_applications/chapter_2.md

 #### triple-stores
 - similar to property graphs, just describes things with different words
 - all info stored as three-part statement - subject, predicate, object. e.g. JIM LIKES EGGS (JIM - subject, LIKES - predicate, EGGS - object)

 ##### semantic web
 - while not all triple-stores are synonymous with the semantic web, they are interlinked in many minds
 - semantic web is the idea that websites could publish machine-readable information about their sites in a consistent format to form a 'web of data' (note Berners-Lee constantly says there is no data layer for the internet)
-- *RDF* - Resource Description Framework - is positioned as that format
+- *Resource Description Framework* (RDF) - is positioned as that format
 	- Apache Jena popular tool for this

 ### Many-to-One and Many-to-Many Relationships
-- Storing standardized list of data, so you can join to that data and prevent duplication (normalized data)
+- Storing standardized list of data, so you can join to that data and prevent duplication (*normalized* data)
 - 1st Normal Form (NF), 2NF, 3NF, etc have little practical difference -- rule of thumb, if you are duplicating values that could be stored in one place, your schema is not normalized
 - normalizing requires a many-to-one relationship, something not supported well with document model (support for joins is weak), meaning you need to shift that logic to application code over database model logic

 ### Relational vs Document
 #### simpler application code
 - if your data is document-like, use document (*shredding* - relational technique of splitting a document-like structure into multiple tables, makes for complicated application code)
 - if you need many-to-many or joins, use relational